All rights belong to Maya Piskareva

 When the development of Prokopyevsky and Osinovsky mines began in Siberia, Vladimir Iosifovich was transferred to the Osinovsky mine and worked there in the mine together with other prisoners.
 A year later, in June 1933, he was discharged and transferred to the position of chief of the technical department in the mining area of the mine.
 His wife and son Volodya were allowed to come to him and live in the village of Osinniki.
 Elizabeth's daughter was already 17 years old, and she worked in Sverdlovsk.

 July 5, 1935 in Osinniki son Kolya was born.

 However, in 1937 repression intensified.
 In 1938, Vladimir Iosifovich was sent to the deep taiga, to Gornaya Shoriya for heavy work - the construction of an iron ore deposit.
 His wife and children stayed in Osinniki and waited for the end of his ten-year term.
 In January 1941, Vladimir Iosifovich returned to Osinovsky mine and got a job, already as a civilian, as a projector of the Molotovugol Trust.

 In August 1942, he was sent to Tashkent.
 However, he was never recruited anywhere, although he traveled to the mines seven times.
-He did not have the funds for further travel and for life.
-The wife sent the money back.
+He did not have the funds for further travel and to live.
+His wife sent him the money to get back.
 He returned to the Kuzbass, to his family.